-Pindo Palms are a common landscape plant in Florida cemeteries.
-In fact, they are a very common landscape plant in southern climes and most owners are glad to give you the fruit from them, and surprised to know they are edible.
+Cemeteries remind me of Pindo Palms.
+They are a common landscape plant in Florida cemeteries, and public parks as well.
+In fact, they are a very common landscape plant in southern climes and most owners are glad to give you the fruit and surprised to learn they are edible.

-Banana yellow, sweet and tart at the same time, Pindo Palms are the lost fruit, once the stable of every southern yard that didn’t dip below 12º F degrees or so.
-Now it’s considered a tree that creates a mess on lawns.
+Banana yellow, sometimes with a rose blush, they are sweet and tart at the same time.
+Pindo Palms are also lost fruit.
+They were once the stable of every southern yard that didn’t dip below 12º F degrees or so.
+Now it’s considered a palm that creates a mess on lawns.
 Indeed, one of the common complaints about the Pindo Palm is that it produces too much fruit… Think about that: Only a nation with yards of decapitated grass and an obesity epidemic would think a plant produces too much food.

-The fruit of Pindo Palms are often called palm dates and were used to make jelly because they contain a good amount of pectic.
+The fruit of Pindo Palms are often called palm dates and were used to make jelly — hence Jelly Palm — because they contain a good amount of pectin.
 That same pectin makes for a cloudy wine, the other common use and name for the plant, Wine Palm.
 Its botanical name is Butia capitata (BEW-tee-uh kap-ih-TAY-tuh.)
 Butia is a Portuguese corruption of an aboriginal term meaning “spiny.”
-Capitata is Latin, meaning “with a dense head” referring to the seed heads (see photo.)
+Capitata is Latin, meaning “with a dense head” referring to the seed heads.
 The name Pindo comes from the town of Pindo in southern Brazil where the palm is native.
 Its common local name is Yatay.
-Butia’s habitat is grasslands, dry woodlands and savannahs of South America.
+It’s habitat is grasslands, dry woodlands and savannahs of South America.
 It ranges across northern Argentina, southern Brazil, Paraguay and Uruguay.
 Besides Florida, it’s a popular landscape plant throughout the Gulf and southeastern Atlantic coastal regions and northern California, places that are subject to only occasional frosts.
 It is reported in isolated microclimes in North Carolina, Washington DC and British Columbia.

 When I was a foreign exchange student teaching in London back in the Dark Ages I took a trip to Cornwall and the Scilly Islands.
 I still have pictures of Pindo Palms growing there.
 I suspect the fruit of the B. capitata was made into jelly more often than pies et cetera because eating it is similar to eating sugar cane, in that it is tasty but very fibrous.
 Some people can swallow the fiber and have no tummy problems, in others it can upset stomachs.
 So, chewing the fruit and spitting out the fiber is accepted practice.
 Try only one at first, they don’t agree with everyone.
 One writer said they have a “terrific taste that starts out like apple and transforms to tart tropical flavors as it tantalizes the tongue.”
 To me they taste like a banana and a nectarine put together.
 Of course, once you have juice from the palm many things can be made from it and no southern home should be without a jelly palm.
 They are inexpensive, hardy, showy and bountiful.
 Incidentally, the seeds are about 45% oil and are used in some countries to make margarine.
 The core of the tree is also edible, as like the cabbage palm, but that also kills the tree so reserve that for palms only slated for development execution.